Talks 'intensify' on bringing US back to Iran nuclear deal

 The official said it remains possible to reach an agreement before Iran’s June presidential election, which some believe are a complicating factor in the discussions.

-Iran's delegate to the talks, Deputy Foreign Minister Abbas Araghchi, told his country's state-run IRNA news agency late Thursday that his team was trying to reach an agreement as soon as possible but would not act in haste and would act in Iran's national interests.

-“We are on a specified path about which there are, fortunately, agreements, but there are serious obstacles in the way as well," Araghchi said.

-Heading into the talks, Ulyanov tweeted that he saw positive signs from the Iranian minister's statements.
+Heading into the talks, Ulyanov tweeted that he saw positive signs from both sides.

 “The head of the Iranian delegation is cautious in his assessment of the current state of affairs at the Vienna talks (very similar to assessments of the US colleagues),” he tweeted.
 “But both #Iran and #US refrain from pessimistic conclusions.
 This seems to be not a bad sign.”